When are your auctions and how can I get a copy of the catalogue?

 Are there any additional (hidden) charges or costs associated with bidding?

-No. The Chicago Wine Company doesn’t charge a buyers’ premium so you will never pay more than the hammer price for your lot (with the exception of sales tax if applicable and/or shipping and storage).
-We can provide a variety of shipping options for you and we are happy to offer 120 days free temperature-controlled storage for any purchase including auction purchases.
+The Chicago Wine Company adds a 20% buyers’ premium.
+There are no other fees, with the exception of sales tax and storage/delivery, if applicable).
+Please see contact us for more information on delivery options.
+We are happy to offer 180 days free temperature-controlled storage for any purchase including auction purchases.
 For more information about shipping please see our Shipping & Storage page.

 If I bid absentee, how will I know if I was successful?